abolraj/Todo-React/README.md

 ![alt picture 3](./public/shots/3.png)

 ## System Answerer 🧠
-We used an algorithm to answer the user a randomly degree of hardness ...
+We used an algorithm to answer the user automaticly a randomly degree of hardness ...

 ## Techs Used to Develop 🧑‍💻🚀
 ### React Js (It's from my first react projects)